+To further support this interpretation, we next explore the impact of having a female mayor on containment policies.
 Using data collected directly from laws and decrees issued by the municipalities, we find that female and male mayors differ primarily in their use of commerce restrictions.
 Consistent with the evolution in the number of deaths, female mayors were less likely than male mayors to close non-essential businesses at the beginning of the year, but became more likely than male mayors to do so towards the end.
-Commerce restrictions were in place 3.0 and 8.6 fewer days in female-led municipalities in March and April 2020, as female mayors started closing non-essential businesses 43 days later on average.
-In contrast, commerce restrictions were in place 7.8 and 7.6 more days in female-led municipalities in September and October 2020, as male mayors started reopening non-essential businesses earlier on average.2
+Commerce restrictions were in place 2.9 and 9.8 fewer days in female-led municipalities in March and April 2020, as female mayors started closing non-essential businesses 56 days later on average.
+In contrast, commerce restrictions were in place 8.1 more days in female-led municipalities in both September and October 2020.4